- 1. Jack up vehicle and support with jack stands.

 8. Bend backing plate away from rotor if necessary.

 9. Install new caliper with pads and new hardware.
 Make sure to get the proper caliper on the proper side- Right and Left sides are different.
 See pic below for hardware placement.
-Use a brake quiet fluid on the outside of the brake pad shim where it contacts the caliper.

 - 10. Using the factory bolt, mount new brake line bracket on spindle.
 Left and right side brackets are different, so verify that you have the correct side.